Category Archives: 1957 Films

 Grade: A

-The film was awarded numerous Oscar nominations culminating with the Best Picture of the Year victory.
+The film was awarded numerous Oscar nominations, culminating with the Best Picture of the Year victory.

 The time is early 1943 amid the powerful and destructive World War II when a group of British prisoners of war (POW) arrives at a Japanese camp.
-Colonel Saito (Sessue Hayakawa) commands all prisoners regardless of rank to begin work on a railway bridge that will connect Bangkok with Rangoon.
+Colonel Saito (Sessue Hayakawa) commands all prisoners, regardless of rank, to begin work on a railway bridge that will connect Bangkok with Rangoon.

-The complexities of the relationships between the men are the main draw of the film and an aspect that can be discussed at length.
+The complexities of the relationships between the men are the main draw and an aspect that can be discussed at length.
 Each possesses a firm motivation, but the emotions teeter back and forth as they face various conflicts.

 Each of the three principles is an analytical juggernaut in the human spirit, ranging from courageous, cowardly, and even evil.
-We are supposed to root for Shears and supposed to not root for Saito but why is that not so cut and dry?
+We are supposed to root for Shears and supposed to not root for Saito, but why is that not so cut and dry?

-The film’s whistling work theme nearly became famous when the film was originally released in 1957.
+The film’s whistling work theme nearly became famous when the film was initially released in 1957.
 Ominous and peppered with a macabre depression, the prisoners go about their work in a near ode to Snow White and the Seven Dwarfs’ cheerier “Whistle While You Work” anthem.

-As they dutifully continue to build the bridge the audience feels a sense of dread and a foreboding atmosphere.
+As they continue to build the bridge dutifully, the audience feels a sense of dread and a foreboding atmosphere.
 What will ultimately happen?
-When two prisoners are shot dead while attempting to escape the film takes a different turn.
+When two prisoners are shot dead while attempting to escape, the film takes a different turn.

 Given that David Lean, responsible for such epic masterpieces as Lawrence of Arabia (1962) and A Passage to India (1984), directs The Bridge on the River Kwai, should be telling as far as the sweeping exterior landscape treats in store for the viewer.

-The climax of the film is bombastic (literally!) and a nail-biting experience resulting in a stabbing, an explosion, and a heap of tension.
+The climax is bombastic (literally!) and a nail-biting experience resulting in a stabbing, an explosion, and a heap of tension.
 A train carrying important dignitaries and soldiers is racing towards the newly constructed bridge as one man is intent on detonating a bomb and destroying another race against time to prevent the bloodbath.

-The suspense, action, and cinematic skill are placed front and center during the final act.
+The suspense, action, and cinematic skill are front and center during the final act.

 Deserving of each one of the accolades reaped on The Bridge on the River Kwai (1957), the film is the thinking man’s war film.

-Layered with an underlying humanistic approach and little violence given the subject matter at hand, one can sink into empathy for each point of view presented instead of being force-fed a one-dimensional message film.
+Layered with an underlying humanistic approach and little violence given the subject matter, one can sink into empathy for each point of view presented instead of being force-fed a one-dimensional message film.

 Fine acting and gorgeous cinematography make this film one to be forever remembered.